MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 - Use the step folding indicators to check which steps are preventing your query from folding.
 Reorder them if necessary to increase folding.
 - Use the query plan to determine which transforms are happening at the Power Query engine for that particular step.
 Consider rearranging your query to check the updated query plan.
 For data sources that support folding, any nodes in the query plan other than `Value.NativeQuery` and data source access nodes represent transforms that didn’t fold.
 - The **View Native Query** option is always recommended to make sure that your query can be folded back to the data source.
 If your step disables this option, you've created a step that stops query folding.
 Not all sources support this functionality.
 In those cases, you can rely on the step folding indicators and query plan.
-- Use the query diagnostics tools to your advantage to better understand the requests being sent to your data source when query folding capabilities are available for the connector.
+- Use the query diagnostics tools to better understand the requests being sent to your data source when query folding capabilities are available for the connector.
 - When combining data sourced from the use of multiple connectors, Power Query tries to push as much work as possible to both of the data sources while complying with the privacy levels defined for each data source.
 - Read the article on [privacy levels](dataprivacyfirewall.md) to protect your queries from running against a Data Privacy Firewall error.
 - Use other tools to check query folding from the perspective of the request being received by the data source.
-Based on the example in this article, you can use the Microsoft SQL Server Profile to check the requests being sent by Power Query and received by the Microsoft SQL Server.
+Based on the example in this article, you can use the Microsoft SQL Server Profiler to check the requests being sent by Power Query and received by the Microsoft SQL Server.
 - If you add a new step to a fully folded query and the new step also folds, Power Query might send a new request to the data source instead of using a cached version of the previous result.
 In practice, this process can result in seemingly simple operations on a small amount of data taking longer to refresh in the preview than expected.
 This longer refresh is due to Power Query requerying the data source rather than working off a local copy of the data.